jepstein-eagle/adaptable/packages/adaptable/readme/functions/dashboard-function.md

 - **Tabs** - collections of Toolbars with a given name (see below for more information on Toolbars)

-    > If there are no Tabs present then AdapTable will create a default one called 'Toolbars' which will contain the `VisibleButtons`collection curently in State; if there is none, then it will use the default set.
+    > If there are no Tabs present then AdapTable will create a default one called 'Toolbars' which will contain the (now deprecated) `VisibleToolbars`collection curently in Dashboard State; if there is none, then it will use the default set.

 - **Function Buttons** - a group of 'shortcut' buttons which each open the popup associated with that Function.